-Figure 1, middle column, shows superimposed ERPs in the innocent group, and it is clear that there is little difference between the probe and irrelevant P300s, as expected, as, for the innocent, the probe is just another irrelevant.
+Fig. 1, middle column, shows superimposed ERPs in the innocent group, and it is clear that there is little difference between the probe and irrelevant P300s, as expected, since for the innocent, the probe is just another irrelevant.
 However, the target response towers over the probe response, as expected.
 This is the prototypical innocent picture.
-The expected effect of the countermeasure is shown in the right column of Figure 1: Probe and irrelevant are virtually identical in the countermeasure group.
-Of course, they superimposed in the innocent group also (so in this sense, the countermeasure users appear innocent), although there appears to be more of a P300 for both probe and irrelevant in the countermeasure group.
-This is probably because in the innocent group, the probe is just another irrelevant, but in the countermeasure group, the probe is relevant because the subject is guilty, yet the irrelevants have also been made taskrelevant by the covert responses.
-Finally in the right column of Figure 1, it is clear that the countermeasure has produced the desired effect in that the target P300 at Pz clearly exceeds (by 2.25 μV, BASE-PEAK or PEAK-PEAK) the probe P300, which is about the same as the irrelevant.
-This is the innocent look; that is, probe = irrelevant, target > probe.
+The expected effect of the countermeasure is shown in the right column of Fig.1 : probe and irrelevant are virtually identical in the countermeasure group.
+Of course they superimposed in the innocent group also (so in this sense, the countermeasure users appear innocent), although there appears to be more of a P300 for both probe and irrelevant in the countermeasure group.
+This is probably because in the innocent group the probe is just another irrelevant, but in the countermeasure group the probe is relevant because the subject is guilty, yet the irrelevants have also been made task-relevant by the covert responses.
+Finally in the right column of Fig. 1, it is clear that the countermeasure has produced the desired effect in that the target P300 at Pz clearly exceeds (by 2.25 uV, BASE-PEAK or PEAK-PEAK) the probe P300 which is about the same as the irrelevant.
+This is the innocent look; i.e., probe=irrelevant, target>probe.
 When a guilty subject shows this innocent look, we will refer to the effect as a "classical defeat" of the test.
-Because we will repeatedly refer to this effect later in this article, we will present one quantitative result here: A paired t test on the probe versus target P300 yielded t(10) = 2.48, p < .04 BASE-PEAK and t(10) = 1.66, p = .12PEAK-PEAK.
-It is further noted that in the BASE-PEAK P300, 10/11 target responses were substantially (>1.5 μ V) larger than probe responses.
-For PEAK-PEAK, the proportion was 9/ 11.
-There were no effects of probe versus irrelevant.
+Because we will repeatedly refer to this effect later in this paper, we will present one quantitative result here: A paired t-test on the probe vs target P300 yielded t (10) = 2.48, p < .04 BASE-PEAK, and t(10) = 1.66, p = .12 PEAK-PEAK.
+It is further noted that in the BASE-PEAK P300, 10/11 target responses were substantially (>1.5 uV) larger than probe responses.
+For PEAK-PEAK, the proportion was 9/11.
+There were no effects of probe vs. irrelevant.